Credit Cards 101: Credit Card Basics

 Each month, you’ll receive a statement that summarizes your credit card usage.
 It will also include a statement balance and minimum payment due date.

-To avoid interest, it’s best to pay the full statement balance each month by the due date if you’re able.
-If you don’t make the minimum payment by the due date, it may count as a late payment.
+To avoid interest, you must pay the full statement balance each month by the due date.
+If you don’t make at least the minimum payment by the due date, it may count as a late payment.
 This can negatively impact your payment history and lead to penalties such as late fees and higher interest charges.

 Whenever you pay less than your full statement balance each month by the due date, your credit card issuer will typically charge interest on the portion of the balance not paid.